Anro128/IPB-Student-Portal-Logbook-Bot/README.md

     Then your aktivitasId is the long string at the end of the URL: `mQmVKibuyaaaaaaaaaaaAJGZvXRzvNiKkxQi4S7w`

-- Input the browser you used to log in: "firefox" or "chrome".
+- Input the browser you used to log in: "firefox" or "chrome". **(If you use Chrome, you must run this script as an administrator.)**

 5. After execution, check hasil_upload.csv for success or failure of each log entry.